Science capsule

 François Larocque, University of Ottawa

-Organised by SSF and FORCES-Santé
+Watch the recording of this webinar organised by SSF and FORCES-Santé

 February 25, 2026 (in French)